 Remove “art” and “school” from the equation.
 That leaves “top.”
 The top anything is going to cost you.
 Saying “Don’t go to art school because RISD is expensive” is like saying “Don’t drive because you can’t afford an Aston Martin.”

-I’m sure I got my first design job (at Simon & Schuster) due in large part to having RISD on my résumé.
+I’m sure I got my first design job (at Simon & Schuster) due in some part to having RISD on my résumé.
 It sure as hell wasn’t from my portfolio, which was a piss-poor Dave McKean–inspired mess.
 But I didn’t have to go to RISD .
 In my college search, Maryland Institute College of Art, Savannah College of Art and Design, Minneapolis College of Art and Design, Syracuse, Carnegie Mellon, and Cooper Union were all considered.